sisihagen/website/content/en/blog/2019/women-toiled-for-us-at-the-pay-of-15-cents-an-hour.md

 Working at home or in a small improvised workshop is not only extremely low paid.
 It also captivates the workers to the house in order to fulfil the existing orders quickly and promptly, so that they earn at least a minimum.
 Recovery breaks, work safety and health-safing working conditions are hardly possible.
 Chronic diseases, including back pain and visual loss, are common under these conditions.
 Medical care and help usually don't exist: The subcontractors let down the female workers.

-[Siddharth Kara](https://en.wikipedia.org/wiki/Siddharth_Kara "Siddharth Kara"), a longtime connoisseur of modern slavery who authored the research report, explained in The «The New York Times on February 6»:
+[Siddharth Kara](https://en.wikipedia.org/wiki/Siddharth_Kara "Siddharth Kara"), a longtime connoisseur of modern slavery who authored the research report, explained in The "The New York Times on February 6":

 "Due to the lack of transparency and the informal nature of homework, women workers have virtually no opportunity to defend themselves against abusive or unfair conditions."